Skeletonxf/Skeletonxf.github.io/source/markdown/_angelscriptGuide.md

 from empire_ai.dragon.bookkeeping.resource_value import RaceResourceValuation, ResourceValuator;
 ```

 You may be wondering how to export things.
-There is no export keyword.
-Anything you define as public (the default) can be imported into other files.
+There is an export keyword, however anything you define as public (the default) can be imported into other files.

 ## Interfaces